 The shoulder is the most mobile joint in your body, leaving it prone to numerous injuries and conditions that may cause pain.
-The pain management teams at Tarpon Interventional Pain & Spine Care diagnose and treat all types of shoulder pain at their offices in West Plano, North Plano, and Addison, Texas.
+The pain management teams at Tarpon Interventional Pain & Spine Care diagnose and treat all types of shoulder pain at their offices in West Plano and North Plano, Texas.
 To effectively relieve your shoulder pain, schedule an appointment online or by phone today.

 Your shoulder is a complex joint that’s comprised of three bones: the upper arm bone (humerus), the shoulder blade (scapula), and the collarbone (clavicle).
 The round head at the top of your humerus rests in a shallow socket in your scapula called a glenoid.
 A group of muscles and tendons, called the rotator cuff, hold your humerus in place and help you lift and rotate your arms.